romnn/wasm-audio-effect-rack/README.md

   - select the current parameterizer via the controller page

 - adriana
-  - create a rust backend binary with a websocket server
   - add a second thread with a very simple audio analyzer that just streams the audio volume to the frontend via websocket as a grpc message
   - use another temporary circular buffer for the width and for the color that is modified in the render loop based on the speed
   - only update the width targets once in a while and then gradually increase towards them based on the speed
   - include the groups bouding box